The Ring CyCle

 The Ring Cycle opens with this magnificent prelude.
 The struggle for power and wealth in Das Rheingold irrevocably alters the order of the universe and determines the course of the entire saga.

-The second opera in The Ring Cycle holds special appeal for audiences with its dramatic power and remarkable music, including the famous ‘Ride of the Valkyries’.
-After Das Rheingold’s rarefied realm of gods, monsters, and nature spirits, in Die Walküre Wagner plunges headlong into the highly emotional world of humanity.
+The second opera in the Ring Cycle holds special appeal for audiences with its dramatic power and remarkable music, including the famous ‘Ride of the Valkyries’.
+In Die Walküre Wagner plunges headlong into the highly emotional world of humanity.

 The Ring Cycle’s third part is intensely focused on the fortunes of a single figure.
 Siegfried charts the rise of the son of Siegmund and Sieglinde into the greatest hero of the age.